Posted: 7/9/22 | July 9th, 2022

 Berlin is a moveable feast.
 The sprawling German capital has remarkable restaurants (serving cuisines from all over the world), amazing bars, some of the best clubs in the world, cool third-wave coffee spots, world-class museums, an eclectic mix of architectural styles, one of the most diverse populations in Europe, and a real mix of quirky subcultures.

-To help you explore this complex history, there is a legion of guided tours you can take to get an up-close and personal view of this Central European metropolis—from walking tours to eating to drinking tours to biking to driving around in a Trabant, the kitschy Communist-era cars.
-Walking tours are my favorite way to see cities because you have a local guide you around.
+To help you explore this complex history, there is a legion of guided tours you can take to get an up-close and personal view of this Central European metropolis — from walking tours to eating to drinking tours to biking to driving around in a Trabant, the kitschy Communist-era cars.
+Walking tours are my favorite way to see cities because you have a local guide you around who can answer your questions and share their insider tips.

-Today, I want to share with you some of the best tours in Berlin to help you make the most out of your time in this cool capital.
+Here’s my list of the best walking tours in Berlin to help you make the most out of your time in this cool capital!

 Best Overall Tour

-Run by expert local guides, it’s the best paid tour for budget travelers looking to learn more about Berlin, its past, and how the city came to be.
-Tours from 19 EUR.
+If you want to see Berlin’s main highlights and learn about the turbulent past of Germany’s capital, take this Third Reich and Cold War tour.
+Run by expert local guides, it’s the best-paid tour for budget travelers looking to learn more about Berlin, its violent and complicated past, and how the city came to be.
+I can’t recommend it enough!

 Best Free Tour